SmarterCircuits/pico_w_thermostat/README.md

 More documentation pending.

-Features to be added:
+## Features to be added:
-MQTT support
+ - MQTT support
-Actually use the whole house fan (needs the on command which will send a message to either MQTT or Home Assistant depending on how your fan is set up).
+ - Acually use the whole house fan (needs the on command which will send a message to either MQTT or Home Assistant depending on how your fan is set up).
+ - DHT22 support